 This recipe delivers a hit of omega 3 & protein. https://youtu.be/h79F7FVAWRw

 Mix the following ingredients together in a blender –

-Serve with sides of celery sticks, watercress leaves and rice cakes.
-Sides not included in calorie count.
+Serve with sides of celery sticks or low carb crackers.
+Sides and crackernot included in calorie count.

 Chilli Avocado lemony Spread

 Thanks to Catherine for this recipe!.
 She enjoys it Friday evening on a Keto Cracker.

 70g, half avocado, skin removed and roughly mashed with a fork

 A red chilli, chopped very finely with the seeds removed